 I hope you’ll give this Zombie Pasta dish a try; I bet your kiddos will love it this Halloween.

 This recipe will be perfect to make on October 23rd for the season premiere of The Walking Dead.
-Oh, and check out this Bloody Cocktail drink recipe for the adults.
+Oh, and check out this Bloody Bones cookies recipe for dessert.

 Are you a The Walking Dead fan?
 Who do you think Negan’s Lucille kills?